CIBC-Internal/python/Doc/library/os.rst

    This is implemented using :class:`subprocess.Popen`; see that class's documentation for more powerful ways to manage and communicate with subprocesses.

+.. function:: posix_spawn(path, argv, env, *, file_actions=None, \
+                          setpgroup=None, resetids=False, setsid=False, setsigmask=(), \
+                          setsigdef=(), scheduler=None)

+   Wraps the :c:func:`posix_spawn` C library API for use from Python.

+   Most users should use :func:`subprocess.run` instead of :func:`posix_spawn`.

+   The positional-only arguments *path*, *args*, and *env* are similar to :func:`execve`.

+   The *path* parameter is the path to the executable file.
+The *path* should contain a directory.
+Use :func:`posix_spawnp` to pass an executable file without directory.

+   The *file_actions* argument may be a sequence of tuples describing actions to take on specific file descriptors in the child process between the C library implementation's :c:func:`fork` and :c:func:`exec` steps.
+   The first item in each tuple must be one of the three type indicator listed below describing the remaining tuple elements:

+   .. data:: POSIX_SPAWN_OPEN

+      (``os.POSIX_SPAWN_OPEN``, *fd*, *path*, *flags*, *mode*)

+      Performs ``os.dup2(os.open(path, flags, mode), fd)``.

+   .. data:: POSIX_SPAWN_CLOSE

+      (``os.POSIX_SPAWN_CLOSE``, *fd*)

+      Performs ``os.close(fd)``.

+   .. data:: POSIX_SPAWN_DUP2

+      (``os.POSIX_SPAWN_DUP2``, *fd*, *new_fd*)

+      Performs ``os.dup2(fd, new_fd)``.

+   These tuples correspond to the C library :c:func:`posix_spawn_file_actions_addopen`, :c:func:`posix_spawn_file_actions_addclose`, and :c:func:`posix_spawn_file_actions_adddup2` API calls used to prepare for the :c:func:`posix_spawn` call itself.

+   The *setpgroup* argument will set the process group of the child to the value specified.
+If the value specified is 0, the child's process group ID will be made the same as its process ID.
+If the value of *setpgroup* is not set, the child will inherit the parent's process group ID.
+This argument corresponds to the C library :c:data:`POSIX_SPAWN_SETPGROUP` flag.

+   If the *resetids* argument is ``True`` it will reset the effective UID and GID of the child to the real UID and GID of the parent process.
+If the argument is ``False``, then the child retains the effective UID and GID of the parent.
+In either case, if the set-user-ID and set-group-ID permission bits are enabled on the executable file, their effect will override the setting of the effective UID and GID.
+This argument corresponds to the C library :c:data:`POSIX_SPAWN_RESETIDS` flag.

+   If the *setsid* argument is ``True``, it will create a new session ID for `posix_spawn`. *setsid* requires :c:data:`POSIX_SPAWN_SETSID` or :c:data:`POSIX_SPAWN_SETSID_NP` flag.
+Otherwise, :exc:`NotImplementedError` is raised.

+   The *setsigmask* argument will set the signal mask to the signal set specified.
+If the parameter is not used, then the child inherits the parent's signal mask.
+This argument corresponds to the C library :c:data:`POSIX_SPAWN_SETSIGMASK` flag.

+   The *sigdef* argument will reset the disposition of all signals in the set specified.
+This argument corresponds to the C library :c:data:`POSIX_SPAWN_SETSIGDEF` flag.

+   The *scheduler* argument must be a tuple containing the (optional) scheduler policy and an instance of :class:`sched_param` with the scheduler parameters.
+   A value of ``None`` in the place of the scheduler policy indicates that is not being provided.
+This argument is a combination of the C library :c:data:`POSIX_SPAWN_SETSCHEDPARAM` and :c:data:`POSIX_SPAWN_SETSCHEDULER` flags.

+   .. audit-event:: os.posix_spawn path,argv,env os.posix_spawn

+   .. versionadded:: 3.8

+   .. availability:: Unix.

+.. function:: posix_spawnp(path, argv, env, *, file_actions=None, \
+                          setpgroup=None, resetids=False, setsid=False, setsigmask=(), \
+                          setsigdef=(), scheduler=None)

+   Wraps the :c:func:`posix_spawnp` C library API for use from Python.

+   Similar to :func:`posix_spawn` except that the system searches for the *executable* file in the list of directories specified by the :envvar:`PATH` environment variable (in the same way as for ``execvp(3)``).

+   .. audit-event:: os.posix_spawn path,argv,env os.posix_spawnp

+   .. versionadded:: 3.8

+   .. availability:: See :func:`posix_spawn` documentation.

+.. function:: register_at_fork(*, before=None, after_in_parent=None, \
+                               after_in_child=None)

+   Register callables to be executed when a new child process is forked using :func:`os.fork` or similar process cloning APIs.
+   The parameters are optional and keyword-only.
+   Each specifies a different call point.

+   * *before* is a function called before forking a child process.
+   * *after_in_parent* is a function called from the parent process after forking a child process.
+   * *after_in_child* is a function called from the child process.

+   These calls are only made if control is expected to return to the Python interpreter.
+A typical :mod:`subprocess` launch will not trigger them as the child is not going to re-enter the interpreter.

+   Functions registered for execution before forking are called in reverse registration order.
+Functions registered for execution after forking (either in the parent or in the child) are called in registration order.

+   Note that :c:func:`fork` calls made by third-party C code may not call those functions, unless it explicitly calls :c:func:`PyOS_BeforeFork`, :c:func:`PyOS_AfterFork_Parent` and :c:func:`PyOS_AfterFork_Child`.

+   There is no way to unregister a function.

+   .. availability:: Unix.

+   .. versionadded:: 3.7

 .. function:: spawnl(mode, path, ...)